-Section 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor General, require us to apply appropriate procedures and communicate the results of our determination as to whether or not Heron Isles Community Development District has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific conditions met.
-In connection with our audit, we determined that Heron Isles Community Development District did not meet any of the conditions described in Section 218.503(1) Florida Statutes.
+Section 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor General, requires us to apply appropriate procedures and communicate the results of our determination as to whether or not Heron Isles Community Development District has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific conditions met.
+In connection with our audit, we determined that the Heron Isles Community Development District has not met one of the conditions described in Section 218.503(1), Florida Statutes.